Pollice verso

 Pollice verso or verso pollice ([ˈpɔlʲːɪke ˈu̯ɛrs̠oː]) is a Latin phrase, meaning "with a turned thumb", that is used in the context of gladiatorial combat.
-It refers to a hand gesture or thumb signal used by Ancient Roman crowds to pass judgment on a defeated gladiator.
+It refers to a hand gesture or thumb signal used by Ancient Roman crowds to pass judgment on a defeated gladiator following duels in colloseums.

 The precise gesture described by the phrase pollice verso, and its meaning, are the subject of scholarly debate.

-According to Anthony Corbeill, a classical studies professor who has extensively researched the practice, thumbs up signalled killing the gladiator while "a closed fist with a wraparound thumb" meant sparing him.
+According to Anthony Corbeill, a classical studies professor who has extensively researched the practice, thumbs up signalled killing a gladiator, while "a closed fist with a wraparound thumb" meant sparing him.

+Zoologist Desmond Morris describes human gestures of this type to be culturally determined and transmitted.

+Meaning

+The reason for the supremacy of the thumb over the other digits was debated even in ancient times.
+Roman provincial Macrobius observed that the name of the thumb (pollex) was derived from the Latin word for power (polleo).
+Another explanation is based on the thumb's unsuitability for the adornment of rings, thereby making it morally superior to the other fingers.
+Lactantius emphasized its utility and functionality, along with its strength and size.
+According to Fulgentius, the outstretched thumb paralleled other organs which were considered apatropaic, and like them it was seen as capable of warding off evil.